 Shops and shoppers in Kirkwall will be back in action this year with the Great Molecule Hunt.
-It started on Saturday 27 August to give the opportunity for two weekends of molecule hunting as well as the full period of the Festival.
+It starts on Saturday 31 August to give the opportunity for two weekends of molecule hunting as well as the full period of the Festival.

-The competition is organised by Sandy and Lorna Smith of Science@Cwaben, in collaboration with Kirkwall BID (Business Improvement District), with support from the Pickaquoy Centre and Pentland Ferries.
+The competition is organised by Sandy and Lorna Smith of Science@Cwaben, in collaboration with Kirkwall BID (Business Improvement District).

-The molecules are made out of the Molymod system and the first correct entry out of the hat on 7 September will win a Molymod kit kindly donated by Philip Spiring of Molymod.
+The molecules are made out of the Molymod system and the first correct entry out of the hat on 11 September will win a Molymod® kit kindly donated by Philip Spiring of Molymod.

 Spiring Enterprises, a British company, developed the Molymod system as an educational tool for teachers, researchers and students 12 years and over, and the kits are highly regarded.